Drug & Alcohol Rehab in York

-Once you arrive at rehab, you will be assessed in more detail by the clinicians on site, in order to plan out the most effective treatment plan possible.
+Once you arrive at your chosen drug and alcohol rehab in York, you will be assessed in more detail by the clinicians on site, in order to plan out the most effective treatment plan possible.

 The exact method of assessment will vary slightly between clinics, but is likely to include some or all of the following methodologies:

 The ASAM Criteria

 ASAM is a clinical society that was founded in the 1950s and has its own criteria for assessing persons in addiction and the likelihood that their treatment is successful.

 - Acute Intoxication and/or Withdrawal Potential – Exploring an individual’s past and current experience of substance use and subsequent withdrawal.

 - Biomedical conditions and complications – Exploring an individual’s health history and current physical conditions.